mlnotebook/mlnotebook.github.io/content/post/tensorflow-basics.md

     return poolOut
 ```

 Again, both the `conv` and `pool` layers are simple one-liners.
 They both take in some input data and need to know the size of the kernel you want them to use (which we defined earlier on).
-The `conv` layer need to know how many `filters` to learn too.
+The `conv` layer needs to know how many `filters` to learn too.
 Alongside this, we need to take care of any mis-match between the image size and the size of the kernels to ensure that we're not changing the size of the image when we get the output.
-This is easily done in TF by setting the `padding` attribute to `"same"`.
+This is easily done in TF by setting the `padding` attribute to `"SAME"`.
 We've got our non-linearity at the end here too.
-We've hard-coded that the pooling layer will have `strides=2`.
+We've hard-coded that the pooling layer will have `strides=2` and will therefore half in size at each pooling layer.

 Now we have the main part of our network coded-up.
 But it wont do very much unless we ask TF to give us some outputs and compare them to some training data.

-As the MNIST data is used for image-classification problems, we'll be trying to get the network to output probabilities that the image it is given belong to a specific class i.e. a number 0-9.
-The MNIST dataset only provides the numbers 0-9 which, if we provided this to the network, would start to output guesses of decimal values 0.143, 4.765, 8.112 or whatever.
+As the MNIST data is used for image-classification problems, we'll be trying to get the network to output probabilities that the image it is given belongs to a specific class i.e. a number 0-9.
+The MNIST dataset provides the numbers 0-9 which, if we provided this to the network, would start to output guesses of decimal values 0.143, 4.765, 8.112 or whatever.
 We need to change this data so that each class can have its own specific box which the network can assign a probability.
 We use the idea of 'one-hot' labels for this.
 For example, class 3 becomes [0 0 0 1 0 0 0 0 0 0] and class 9 becomes [0 0 0 0 0 0 0 0 0 1].
 This way we're not asking the network to predict the number associated with each class but rather how likely is the test-image to be in this class.

 TF has a very handy function for changing class labels into 'one-hot' labels.
 Let's continue coding our graph in the `convNet` function.